MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-auth.md

 Your request is successful if:

-1. The bot responds
+* The bot responds.
-2. There are no red-circle icons in the chat window
+* There are no red circle icons in the chat window.

 If there is a red circle icon next to your text, click it and see what the error is.

 Common errors:

-1. Your bot's endpoint is incorrect.
+* Your bot's endpoint is incorrect.
 See Step 1, above.
-2. The bot is configured without a Microsoft App Id or a Microsoft App Password.
+* The bot is configured without a Microsoft App Id or a Microsoft App Password.
-3. Your Microsoft App Id or Microsoft App Password are incorrect.
+* Your Microsoft App Id or Microsoft App Password are incorrect.

 If your message was successful, you have verified that your bot responds on localhost when security is enabled.